TL;DR: Why High Achievers Feel “Not Enough” After Success…in 20 seconds.

 Satisfaction becomes unstable

-This is why even highly competent professionals experience imposter feelings or post-success anxiety.
+This is why even highly capable professionals feel:

 How the Inner Critic Undermines Stable Confidence